eblot/pybootd/README.rst

   pxelinux.cfg/* = pybootd/etc/pxe.cfg

-tells the *tftp* server that all client requests matching the ``pxelinux.cfg/*`` pattern should be served the ``pybootd/etc/pxe.cfg`` file instead.
+tells the *tftpd* server that all client requests matching the ``pxelinux.cfg/*`` pattern should be served the ``pybootd/etc/pxe.cfg`` file instead.
 This prevents the client to perform the usual time-costing fallback requests using UUID, MAC, and suffix addresses before eventually falling